AjRuen/sc2/README.md

 + [pysc2](https://github.com/deepmind/pysc2)
 + [Blizzard sc2client](https://github.com/Blizzard/s2client-proto#downloads)

+# Setup
+## Installation of Python Packages
+Follow instructions on the pysc2 repo, this should also install any additional necessary packages.
+Follow instructions on the Blizzard sc2client repo.

 ## Syncing Agents to pysc2
 The contents of your agents directory within the `src` directory should be copied to the `pysc2/agents/` folder in your local copy of the `pysc` package.